BrianCodez/SISR/docs/guides/multi_configs.md

       Provide the following flags as launch options
       - `-w -f`
       <sup>show-window, fullscreen</sup>
-      If you want to use touch- and radial-menus, also add: `--wcd true`

       You can rename the shortcut to something meaningful, like _"SISR - Game XYZ"_ and set any custom icon and images as you see fit